Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 Move semantics are not special to `Box<T>`; it is a feature of all types which are not `Copy`.

-A `Copy` type is one where all the data it logically encompasses (usually, owns) is part of its stack representation (so a `memcpy` is enough to copy the data).
+A `Copy` type is one where all the data it logically encompasses (usually, owns) is part of its stack representation[^2].
-Most types containing pointers to other data are not `Copy`, since there is additional data elsewhere, and simply copying the stack representation.
+Most types containing pointers to other data are not `Copy`, since there is additional data elsewhere, and simply copying the stack representation may accidentally share ownership of that data in an unsafe manner.

 Types like `Vec<T>` and `String` which also have data on the heap are also not `Copy`.
 Types like the integer/boolean types are `Copy`